smartjinyu/CompilerDesign_HW/README.md

 ## HW_1

 In Homework 1, we need to implement a scanner using Flex.
-You need to run `apt-get install flex` first.
+You need to run `apt-get install flex` to install flex first.

 ### License